Analytical Methods in Physics: Linear Partial Differential Equations (PDEs)

 (The $\GN$ is the same Newton's constant you see in Newtonian gravity $\sim \GN M_1 M_2/r^2$; both $\bar{h}_{\mu\nu}$ and $T_{\mu\nu}$ are symmetric.)
 The $T_{\mu\nu}$ is a $4 \times 4$ matrix describing the energy-momentum-shear-stress of matter, and has zero divergence (i.e., it is conserved)

 \begin{myP} {\it Electromagnetic radiation zone} \qquad Using $G_4^+$ in eq. \eqref{ScalarWaveEquation_GreensFunction_4D}, write down the solution of $A^\mu$ in terms of $J^\mu$.
 Like the scalar case, take the far zone limit.
 In this problem we wish to study some basic properties of $A^\mu$ in this limit.
-Throughout this analysis, assume that $J^i$ is sufficiently localized that it vanishes at spatial infinity. \begin{enumerate} \item Using $\partial_t J^t = - \partial_i J^i$, the conservation of the current, show that $A^0$ is independent of time in the far zone limit. \item Now define the dipole moment as
+Throughout this analysis, assume that $J^i$ is sufficiently localized that it vanishes at spatial infinity; and assume $J^i$ is a non-relativistic source. \begin{enumerate} \item Using $\partial_t J^t = - \partial_i J^i$, the conservation of the current, show that $A^0$ is independent of time in the far zone limit. \item Now define the dipole moment as

 Can you show its first time derivative is

 \item From this, we shall infer it is $A^i$ that contains radiative effects.
 Remember the Poynting vector, which describes the direction and rate of flow of energy/momentum carried by electromagnetic waves, is proportional to $\vec{E} \times \vec{B}$.
 The energy density $\mathcal{E}$ is proportional to $\vec{E}^2 + \vec{B}^2$.
 Let's focus on the electric field $E^i$; it has to be non-zero for the Poynting vector to carry energy to infinity.